Hiking Dundas Peak: Including Tews, Webster’s Falls & More [2023]

 During my visits to the Dundas Peak, I’ve been able to carefully walk up to the edge and admire the views unobstructed.
 I have fond memories of sitting and enjoying the sunset as it dipped behind the horizon at a cozy spot close to the edge with a number of other folks.
 It was really peaceful, all of us from different walks of life just enjoying a moment in time gifted to us by Mother Nature.

 Unfortunately, this is no longer the case.
 Due to the ill actions of others, the Hamilton Conservation Authority has chosen to deface the peak and has since erected a 4 foot tall black fence to keep visitors away from the edge.
-The intent is for safety purposes, however now visitors have been spotted trying to climb the fence in order to get the unobstructed views.
+The intent is for safety purposes, however now visitors try to climb the fence in order to get the unobstructed views.
+We’ve already lost so much due to folks not being respectful of the natural wonders around us so let’s all do our part.
+We don’t need any more Dundas Peak death headlines nor any about hassling for our brave emergency responders because you wanted that epic photo.

 Personally, I have mixed feelings about the whole situation.
 Conservation authorities are meant to protect the areas that they oversee and to me, it seems like drilling into this beautiful spot for this man-made barrier isn’t doing that.
 However, many visitors don’t respect the rules and have fallen, injured themselves or even worse, have died.
 There really is no right answer, but as someone who was always careful and prepared during my visits, its disheartening to be punished by the actions of others.
 Alas, welcome to society and free will, I suppose!